The 511-CAM Mission: A Pointed 511 keV Gamma-Ray Telescope with a Focal Plane Detector Made of Stacked Transition Edge Sensor Microcalorimeter Arrays: Simulations of the focal plane detector

 \section{Simulations of the focal plane detector}

-We simulated the performance of a {\it 511-CAM} as a potential focal plane detector for the $\gamma$-ray concentrator using the ``MEGAlib" software tools \cite{2006NewAR..50..629Z}.
-We created a realistic geometry and described an idealized mass model for a simple detector that neglects the passive material between detector layers.
-Note that the passive materials (carrier boards, copper planes, copper traces, TES sensors, SQUID, and resonator circuitry) are either low-Z or are very thin ($<1\,\mu$m) and absorb much less energy than the 2\,mm thick Bi absorbers.
+We simulated the performance of the {\it 511-CAM} technology described in this study, as a potential focal plane detector for the $\gamma$-ray concentrator, using the ``MEGAlib" software tools \cite{2006NewAR..50..629Z}.
+We created a realistic geometry and described an idealized mass model for a simple detector, neglecting much of the passive material between detector layers.
+Note that the passive materials (carrier boards, copper planes, copper traces, TES sensors, SQUIDs, and resonator circuitry) are either low-Z or are very thin ($<1\,\mu$m) and absorb much less energy than the 2\,mm thick Bi absorbers.
 We assumed a reference configuration that uses 8 detector planes, each carrying 20$\times$20 Bi pixels (1.45$\times$1.45$\times$2\,mm), which covers a $\sim$3.47$\times$3.47\,cm$^2$ focal plane area.
-Assuming 2\,mm thick pixels, the detector stack absorbs 93\% of all incident 511\,keV photons.
-The detector has a 1.2\,keV trigger threshold and 0.24\,keV noise threshold.
+We chose to make the {511-CAM} out of 8 layers of Bi.
+This choice results in absorbing 93\% of the photons that hit the absorbers rather than the gaps between absorbers.
+We assume a per-pixel energy threshold of 1.2\,keV.
 Although this trigger threshold is lower than the anticipated lower end of our dynamical range, the threshold barely affects the results, as most energy deposits will far exceed any likely threshold values.
-An active BGO shield surrounding the detector, 5\,cm thick at the bottom and 2\,cm thick on the sides, is assumed as the instrument shielding used to greatly reduce the background.
+An active BGO shield surrounding the detector, 5\,cm thick at the bottom and 2\,cm thick on the sides, is included as the instrument shielding used to greatly reduce the background.
 An energy resolution of 10\,keV and a trigger threshold of 70\,keV is used for the BGO (Fig.\ \ref{fig:Geometry}).
+In the simulations, the BGO shield has a cylindrical hole, on the top, of the size of the focal spot that allows $\gamma$-rays to enter.
+The simulations neglect the Nb and cryoperm (A4K) magnetic shields for now.